 Updating your translation

-After updates, you can update your po file by opening it and then going to Catalog > Update from POT file.
-Choose the file and it will be updated accordingly.
+After updates, you can update your po file by opening it and then going to Catalog > Update from the POT file.
+Choose the file, and it will be updated accordingly.

 Translation Using Loco Translate

-Loco Translate is a WordPress plugin that provides in-browser editing of PO files used for localizing WordPress plugins and themes.
+Loco Translate is a WordPress plugin that allows in-browser editing of PO files for localizing WordPress plugins and themes.

-You can then follow the instructions that take you through making a translation.
+You can then follow the instructions that take you through translating.